siemens/embb/README.md

   - Dataflow: dataflow_cpp
   - Containers: containers_cpp

-Directory base_c contains abstractions for threading, synchronization, atomic operations, and other functionalities.
-As the name indicates, the code is implemented in C. Directory base_cpp contains C++ wrappers around the base_c functions.
-Similarly, the MTAPI task scheduler is available for programs written in C (mtapi_c) or C++ (mtapi_cpp).
-Heterogeneous and distributed systems are supported via the plugins contained in mtapi_plugins_c.
-Directory algorithms_cpp provides high-level constructs for typical parallelization tasks in C++, and dataflow_cpp generic skeletons for the development of parallel stream-based applications.
-Finally, containers_cpp provides data structures for storing objects in a thread-safe way.
+Directory "base_c" contains abstractions for threading, synchronization, atomic operations, and other functionalities.
+As the name indicates, the code is implemented in C. Directory "base_cpp" contains C++ wrappers around the "base_c" functions.
+Similarly, the MTAPI task scheduler is available for programs written in C ("mtapi_c") or C++ ("mtapi_cpp").
+Heterogeneous and distributed systems are supported via the plugins contained in "mtapi_plugins_c".
+Directory "algorithms_cpp" provides high-level constructs for typical parallelization tasks in C++, and "dataflow_cpp" generic skeletons for the development of parallel stream-based applications.
+Finally, "containers_cpp" provides data structures for storing objects in a thread-safe way.

 ### Using C++

-If you want to use the C++ functionalities of EMB², you have to link the following libraries (names will be different on Windows and on Linux) in the given order:
+If you want to use the C++ functionalities of EMB², you have to link the following libraries (names will be slightly different on Windows and on Linux) in the given order:

     embb_dataflow_cpp, embb_algorithms_cpp, embb_containers_cpp, embb_mtapi_cpp, embb_mtapi_c, embb_base_cpp, embb_base_c